tithanayut/UIDtoKeyboard/README.md

 This software doesn't support Android, macOS or Linux.

 ## Running the software
 The configuration is very simple.
 Simply plug in the PC/SC compatible reader.
-Launch the software, choose the reader and reading mode (type in 1 or 2).
+Launch the software, choose the reader and reading mode.
 Finally, click on Start Monitor.

 To test the software, open notepad or program you wish to test with, put the card on the reader and the software should type in the card UID right away.